Cliven, Ammon and Ryan Bundy walk free after Judge Navarro dismisses case with prejudice

 “There is no constitutional reason for these ranchers to pay a government agency unless they have a contract, and then they are bound by the contract, not the law.”

 He realizes that withholding fees could result in more conflict, and that perhaps the federal agents could be successful in removing another rancher’s cattle from his or her allotment.
-He believes the local authorites should stop them.
+He believes the local authorites should stop this from happening.
+But there is no guarantee.

 “You yourself are your first line of defense, then the county sheriff, then other officials like brand inspectors, and lastly the federal government should defend you against anyone who comes to harm you.”